 4.5 - Parking permits must be returned all or in part or satisfactory evidence produced of its total destruction before a second permit will be issued at the established charge.

-4.6 - Before a second parking permit can be issued for any area, a “Declaration of Missing Parking Permit” must be completed and personally signed.
-The college has the right to request this form for a police report and has the right to charge a pro-rated fee for the balance of the term for the issuance of a new permit.
-A $10 fee will be charged for the replacement of the missing permit.
+4.6 - Before a second parking permit can be issued for any area, a “Declaration of Missing Parking Permit” form must be completed online and submitted.
+The college has the right to utilize this form for a police report and has the right to charge a pro-rated fee for the balance of the term for the issuance of a new permit.
+A $25 fee will be charged for the replacement of the missing permit.

 4.7 - All parking permits must be removed from vehicle before transfer of ownership.